outdreamer/build-a-cure-1/docs/to_do.md

   - support conversion between pos types like 'verb-to-noun':
       - 'subject1 verb clause because subject2 verb clause' => 'subject2 verb-to-noun causes subject1 verb-to-noun'
       - 'the process activated x because y inhibits b' => 'y b-inhibition causes the process to activate x' => 'y b-inhibition enables process to activate x'
-    1. convert operators in patterns returned from get_all_versions
+    1. convert to operators in patterns returned from get_all_versions
-    2. then convert operators in line
+    2. then convert to operators in line
     3. then convert line to pos_line
       before passing to running find/extract in get_structural_metadata so rather than deconstructing the sentence, all you have to do is deconstruct the pos_line